digitaltwinconsortium/dtc-glossary/glossary.md

 Ontologies generally do not specify data structures or data types used to represent particular entities, but [data-modeling ontologies](#ontology-data-modeling) do.

-An ontology can be used in a [digital twin system](#digital-twin-system) to provide consistent semantics and support data integration among different [persistent models].
+An ontology can be used in a [digital twin system](#digital-twin-system) to provide consistent semantics and support data integration among different [stored representations].

 ![Data Models and Ontologies](images/DataModel-Ontology.png)